shreyanshtomar/moderation-Rocket.Chat/Readme.md

 Content Moderation App's Setting section in RC instance which can be found by following the steps mentioned below:
 1. In options section open administration.
 2. Go to apps.
-3. Look out for Content Moderation App.
+3. Look out for Content Moderation App & enable it.